-- 3.30 The following factors should be considered by the prosecutor against offering the National Driver Alertness Course: - Significant damage was caused to both vehicles and serious injury was narrowly avoided. - The actions of the defendant were so bad that the court would be likely to impose more than the minimum penalty points. - Evidence suggests the defendant consciously took a risk causing danger to other road users. - The actions of the driver and his attitude suggest he would not benefit from the course. - 3.31 These lists are not exhaustive.
+- The actions of the driver, whilst falling within the remit of 'careless driving', could be characterised as bad driving habits, for example, failing to indicate, inadequate use of mirrors. - It appears likely that the driver would benefit from participating on the course, for example, if the accident was partly due to the fact that the driver had not made provision for the prevailing weather conditions or the accident occurred at an 'accident hotspot'. - 3.4.24 The following factors should be considered by the prosecutor against offering the National Driver Alertness Course: - Significant damage was caused to both vehicles and serious injury was narrowly avoided. - The actions of the defendant were so bad that the court would be likely to impose more than the minimum penalty points. - Evidence suggests the defendant consciously took a risk causing danger to other road users. - The actions of the driver and his attitude suggest he would not benefit from the course. - 3.4.25 These lists are not exhaustive.
 Each case will have to be considered on an individual basis, taking into account the recommendations of police.
 There may be instances where a case is not suitable for the course but is still suitable for diversion.
 For example, a caution might be considered where the driver has refused the offer of a course for a careless driving offence, but where the level of carelessness was minor, the offender has a clear record and had been driving for a significant period.